 This unit also handles the benefit components for the University System employees.
 Programs include: Deferred Compensation, Group Insurance, Retirement, Savings Bond, and Worker's Compensation Programs.
-This includes notifying the staff of all changes throughout the year and also during the annual benefit choice period.
+This includes notifying the staff of all changes throughout the year and also manages the annual benefit choice period.

 This unit is also the direct line of communication to the Comptroller's office and Department of Central Management Services.
 The University System office is required to comply with the Statewide Accounting Management System (SAMS).
 Some of the key functions include: receipts, obligations, and voucher processing.
-This unit processed 320 invoice-vouchers with the Comptroller's office in FY 2008.
+This unit processed around 300 invoice-vouchers with the Comptroller's office in FY 2009.
 Each month the unit reconciles monthly reports from the Department of Central Management Services and the Comptroller's office to the agency's financial records.
 Reports include: Agency Contact Report; Appropriation Transfer Report; Detail Object Expenditure by Quarter; Monthly Appropriation Ledger; Monthly Revenue Status; and Obligation Activity Report.
 This unit also filed the necessary TA-2 form required by the Legislative Audit Commission, and the yearly Agency Workforce Report.
-The Fiscal Control and Internal Auditing Act annual internal control checklist was completed and a letter was sent to the Auditor General's office on April 16, 2008.
+The Fiscal Control and Internal Auditing Act annual internal control checklist was completed and a letter was sent to the Auditor General's office on April 20, 2009.

 The University System office is required to conduct an annual physical inventory of all property with a certification date of January 31 and submit a certification to the Department of Central Management Services.
 The unit also completed the required quarterly "Agency Report of State Property" to the Department of Central Management Services.
-As of June 30, 2008 the University System office's state property value was approximately \$226,300.
+As of June 30, 2009 the University System office's state property value was approximately \$228,000.

-A Compliance Audit was conducted by the Auditor General's office during FY 2008 for Fiscal Years 2006 and 2007.
-Records that were reviewed included the agency's financial records, contracts, payrolls, time records, university policies, minutes, and a number of other items to verify proper compliance with the Auditor General's Guidelines.
-The final report issued by the Auditor General's Office determined that there were no material findings of noncompliance disclosed by their examination tests.
+The last Compliance Audit was conducted by the Auditor General's office during October/November 2007 for Fiscal Years 2006 and 2007.
+The Auditor General's office will be conducting our next audit during November/

+December 2009, covering Fiscal Years 2008 and 2009.
+Records reviewed included the agency's financial records, contracts, payrolls, time records, university policies, minutes, and a number of other items to verify proper compliance with the Auditor General's Guidelines.
+Our last compliance audit revealed no material findings for our office.